How persecuted Christians in North Korea survive

 Anti-Christian propaganda is rampant

-In contrast, artwork and propaganda depicting Christians is universally violent, showing Westerners and Christians violently killing Koreans.
-Children are taught from an early age that Christians are evil spies who will kidnap, torture and kill them.
+In contrast, artwork and propaganda depicting Christian beliefs is universally violent, showing Westerners and Christians violently killing Koreans.
+Children are taught from an early age that Christians in North Korea are evil spies who will kidnap, torture and kill them.
 One defector who converted to Christianity said he was terrified of the first Christians he met because he was taught they would harvest his organs.

 Fear is a way of life in North Korea … fear of not showing enough reverence for their gods … fear of Christians and people of other faiths … even fear of one’s own family members and neighbors.